 - Want to help people have higher quality lives

-The starting salary for a biomedical engineer (2009):
+The average salary for an entry level biomedical engineer is $50,708/year.*

 - Create a prosthetic leg designed especially for children